-Most human-black bear (Ursus americanus) conflict occurs when people make anthropogenic foods like garbage, dog food, domestic poultry, or fruit trees available to bears.
-Bears change their behavior to take advantage of these resources and may damage property or cause public safety concerns in the process.
-Managers are often forced to focus efforts on reactive non-lethal and lethal bear management techniques to solve immediate problems, which do little to address root causes of human-bear conflict.
+Rich Beausoleil Washington Department of Fish and Wildlife focus efforts on reactive non-lethal and lethal bear management techniques to solve immediate problems, which do little to address root causes of human-bear conflict.
 As long as bears find easy access to garbage, bird feeders, urban fruit trees, and other food subsidies, conflicts are likely to continue.
-Managers and the public need to understand the available tools to stop human-bear conflict and reduce effects on bear populations.
-Rhetorically blaming bears for conflicts by labeling them as problem bears or nuisance bears is becoming increasing unpopular.
-Ultimately human behavior must change by reducing anthropogenic resources that cause humanbear conflicts.
+Managers and the public need to understand the available tools to effectively stop human-bear conflict and reduce effects on bear populations.
+Rhetorically blaming bears for conflicts by labeling them as problem bears or nuisance bears is becoming increasingly unpopular.
+Ultimately human behavior must change by reducing anthropogenic resources that cause human-bear conflicts.
 This process requires a different suite of tools and should be the primary focus for bear managers interested in lowering the potential for conflict.